 "Don't be alarmed," he said.
 "You are looking for Jesus the Nazarene, who was crucified.
 He has risen!
 He is not here.
 See the place where they laid him.
 But go, tell the disciples and Peter, 'He is going ahead of you into Galilee.
 There you will see him, just as he told you.'"
-(Mark 16:6-7, emphasis added)Here again we see that the author recorded both the prophesy and the fulfillment.
-During the fulfillment portion, the author again calls attention to the fact that a prophesy has been fulfilled.
+(Mark 16:6-7, emphasis added)Here again we see that the author recorded both the prophecy and the fulfillment.
+During the fulfillment portion, the author again calls attention to the fact that a prophecy has been fulfilled.
 Here we have a "told you so" noted in the fulfillment text.
-The author has now established a pattern of recording both the prophesy and the fulfillment.
-The author has also, at each fulfillment, drawn attention to the original prophesy with either a "remembrance" or a "told you so".
+The author has now established a pattern of recording both the prophecy and the fulfillment.
+Besides noting the fulfillment, the author has also, at each fulfillment, drawn attention to the original prophecy with either a "remembrance" or a "told you so".

-Next we come to Jesus' prophesy of the sack of Jerusalem and the destruction of the Temple.
-It is based on this prophesy that the date of the Gospel of Mark and all the other gospels has been calculated as after the year 70 A.D. since it certainly must have been fulfilled (the argument goes) in order for the author to have recorded it.
-What does the author record, and is it consistent with the way the author has handled other prophesies which have been fulfilled?
+Next we come to Jesus' prophecy of the sack of Jerusalem and the destruction of the Temple.
+It is based on this prophecy that some have placed the date for the Gospel of Mark and all the other gospels as after the year 70 A.D. since it certainly must have been fulfilled (the argument goes) in order for the author to have recorded it.
+What does the author record, and is it consistent with the way the author has handled other prophecies which have been fulfilled?

-The prophesy is made at some length in Mark 13.
-In this case, while we do have a prophesy, there are three points of interest here:
+The prophecy is made at some length in Mark 13.
+In this case, while we do have a prophecy, there are three points of interest here:

 - We do not have a "fulfillment" record.